stacksmith/trivial-rfc-1123/README.md

 - valid stream - output to stream.

 ### Timezone:
 - Specify timezone for output.
+Lisp timezone, please (it is backwards from the normal offset: for GMT-08:00, specify 8).
 Only rational timezones are supported.
 Nil means use current tz from (decode-universal-time) which is useful for current time.

 ### Return: string if stream is nil, nil otherwise.